chinapandaman/PyPDFForm/docs/v2/api_reference.md

     3) A valid image `bytes` stream, which will be drawn on the corresponding `image` element.

 * **editable** - only available if `simple_mode` is `True`, enabling this will allow the filled PDF to be still editable.
-NOTE: Image elements that are filled via the `fill` method will NOT be editable even if this is `True`.
+NOTE: `image` elements that are filled via the `fill` method will NOT be editable even if this is `True`.

 ### **register_font**(*font_name, ttf_stream*)